Disability Services: Guidelines for Documentation

-Individuals seeking accommodation(s) must present all necessary medical information and the Request for Accommodation Form to the 504 and Compliance Coordinator in the Office of Disability Services.
+Individuals seeking accommodations must submit a Request for Accommodation form along with all necessary supporting medical and/or educational documentation to the Office of Disability Services.
 Documentation from an outside certified and/or licensed professional must be obtained and is at the student's own expense.
 Documentation of a disability should ideally be no more than 18 months old.
 If the documentation is older than18 months, a new assessment of the disability may need to be completed.
 William Jewell College reserves the right to request additional and/or updated information in order to provide the best service.
 The documentation presented to the Office of Disability Services will be used to determine the best support services for the individual.

 General Documentation Requirements

-As appropriate to the disability, a comprehensive report should include:
+As appropriate to the disability, supporting medical and/or educational documenation should include:

 A diagnostic statement identifying the disability, date of the current diagnostic evaluation, and the date of the original diagnosis;

 A description of the diagnostic criteria and/or the diagnostic tests used;